denis-torre/gds-jc-demo/README.md

 ![VSCode](images/command-palette.png)

-5. Search "Connect to Host" and select the option (either will work)
+5. Search "Connect to Host" and select either option (use current or new window)

 ![VSCode](images/ssh-connect-1.png)